pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 | sort -u
 ~~~

-This gives us the name `Erect` and symbols starting with the following prefixes:
+This gives us the name `ERect` and symbols starting with the following prefixes:
 - `audioMaster*`
 - `eff*`
 - `kPlug*`